FloaterTS/RTSUnityGameLicenta/README.md

 - Complete game design with level start, finish and goal accomplishment.

-Game presentation with some of the implemented mechanics can be found here:
-- to be added soon

 Game -in development- can be downloaded here:
 - to be added soon